apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/SecureMode.md

   [--out <file>] : Write output to a file.
   [--resource <resource>] : Load an XML configuration resource.
   [--secure] : Require the hadoop configuration to be secure.
+  [--verifyshortname <principal>]: Verify the short name of the specific principal does not contain '@' or '/'
 ```

 #### `--jaas`: Require a JAAS file to be defined in `java.security.auth.login.config`.